Interaction between disk and extended corona in a general relativistic framework: Results

 \subsubsection{Effect of BH spin, coronal temperature and albedo}

-In addition to the ${\rm a}=0$ case presented before as reference set in section \ref{sec_bound_on_optical_depth}, we find the equilibrium solution with ${\rm a}=0.9$ and 0.998 keeping all the other parameters same as in section \ref{sec_input_parameters}.
+In addition to the ${\rm a}=0$ case presented before as reference set in Sect. \ref{sec_bound_on_optical_depth}, we find the equilibrium solution with ${\rm a}=0.9$ and 0.998 keeping all the other parameters same as in Sect. \ref{sec_input_parameters}.
 For different spins, accretion efficiency becomes different which makes the mass accretion rate $\dot{M}=0.1\dot{M}_{Edd}$ different in physical units but keeps the available accretion power same ($L_{\rm acc}=6.2\times10^{37}$ erg/s).
 Fig. \ref{fig_effect_of_spin_Te_albedo}(a) represents the variation of photon index at $60^\circ$ inclination with the BH spin.
 At the same optical depth of the corona, we obtain harder spectra with higher spin ($\Delta\Gamma\sim-0.15$ for $\Delta {\rm a}=0.998$).
 Although for all the spins total accretion power remains the same, due to the larger area of the disk (as the inner boundary of the NT disk, ISCO, moves closer to the BH for higher spin) and the increased light bending effect, the disk illumination eventually becomes larger.
 Larger illumination increases the reprocessed component of the blackbody entering to the corona.
 This results to larger coronal output as well.
 For higher spin, the luminosity lost in the BH from both disk and corona increases.
-This increment in different luminosity components (equation \ref{eqn_total_luminosity_monk}) for higher spin forces $\alpha$ to be relatively lower (equation \ref{eqn_alpha_iteration}) to bring the disk-corona in equilibrium ($L_{\rm tot}=L_{\rm acc}$).
+This increment in different luminosity components (equation \ref{eqn_total_luminosity_monk}) for higher spin forces $\alpha$ to be lower (equation \ref{eqn_alpha_iteration}) to bring the disk-corona in equilibrium ($L_{\rm tot}=L_{\rm acc}$).
 This reduction in $\alpha$ decreases the contribution from seed blackbody which makes the spectra harder with higher spin.
 The difference in photon indexes for different spins is larger at higher inclinations (not shown in the plots).
-If we increase the coronal temperature then also spectra becomes harder.
+If we increase the coronal temperature, then the spectra also become harder.
 Fig. \ref{fig_effect_of_spin_Te_albedo}(b) shows the variation of photon index at 60$^\circ$ inclination with electron temperature.
 Larger electron temperature transfers larger energy through inverse Comptonization, making the coronal output higher and $\alpha$ lower for equilibrium solution, subsequently the spectra harder.
 However, although higher spin and electron temperature produces relatively harder spectra at the same optical depth, only little improvement is achieved in lowering the $\Gamma_{\rm min}$.
+The trend of hardening the spectra with higher BH spin remains the same even when the coronal temperature is estimated from GRMHD simulation, resulting larger temperature for higher spin \citep{Kinch2021spin}.